-Flood risk (zone 2 by EA 2012 mapping; zones 2, 3a & 3b by SFRA 2007 mapping EA zone 2; SFRA zones 2,3a and 3b).
+Flood risk (zone 2 by EA 2012 mapping; zones 2, 3a & 3b by SFRA 2007 mapping).
 River Green includes safeguarded minerals (sand and gravel) resources, but the Minerals Planning Authority has advised this is compatible with the open space designation, subject to no permanent buildings being erected.